Feature image for our blog post on HR audits

 7. Emphasize a culture of continuous improvement.

-• Conducting HR audits and responding to the information proactively reflects an organization that is interested in responding to not only compliance concerns but also looking toward continuous improvement.
+• Conducting HR Audits and responding to the information proactively reflects an organization that is interested in responding to not only compliance concerns but also looking toward continuous improvement.
 Actively track your progress through the audit’s plan of action and the impact of all HR changes made over time.
-Also, plan ahead to conduct additional HR audits in the future.
+Also, plan ahead to conduct additional HR Audits in the future.

-Tips for Getting Started With Your HR Audit
+Tips for Getting Started

 Remember, HR policy changes and regulatory compliance can have high stakes for your organization’s health.
 Think carefully about whether your own team or a third party is best positioned to conduct the audit objectively and then distill it into actionable next steps.
 For most organizations, the help of an HR consultant will be the best choice.
 Ideal partners will offer a full range of services, experiences, and insights to ensure you make the most of your audit findings over the long run.